jTawadros/nimpa/README.md

 - **F1**: Quit the editor.
 - **F2**: Save.
 - **F3**: Save and Quit.
+- **Ctrl-F**: Live grep multi-pattern search (Aho-Corasick)

 ## Current Features
+- **Aho-Corasick Live grep search (main assignment functionality)**: Efficiently search for multiple patterns in the text at once using the Aho-Corasick algorithm.
+This feature allows you to specify search terms and returns all matches within the file, displaying their positions.
+The search is triggered by pressing Enter after typing the search query, ensuring accurate and responsive results.
+This implementation is optimized for multi-pattern searching, making it ideal for users who need to locate multiple keywords or phrases in a single operation!
 - **Basic Text Editing**: You can write, edit, and delete text within a file.
 - **Text Insertion**: Add text mid-file without overwriting existing content.
 - **Line Tracking**: Navigate and edit across multiple lines efficiently with advanced line tracking capabilities.
 - **Cursor Navigation**: Move the cursor in all directions using arrow keys.
 - **File Handling**: Create, save, and edit files now.
 Run the program using ./nimp filename.ext

 ## Recent Changes
 - **Cursor movement Bug fix 1**: Fixed bug where moving cursor down forced cursor to end of file.